edmcman/rl-misc/README.md

 not sure what's going on there.
 Maybe something wrong with STOKE's sandbox?

 A lot of compilation could be fixed by adding a Ghidra header file.

+The script currently uses randomly generated test cases, but could use testcases from symbolic execution instead.